 Lichen: This is a fungus that protects algae.
 This is a sure sign your roof needs to be cleaned, and possible even replaced.
 Lichen has roots that dig into roofing and break down asphalt.
 If shingles are left untreated, your shingles will likely start to erode.

-Below is another roof that was ruined in Tampa Palms.
+Below is another ruined roof in Tampa Palms.
 This time, it was a tile roof.

 Here is a great roof mold article by a retired university profesor who lives in a deed restricted Florida Community.